MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. Add or edit the [multistep form](../getting-started/multistep-forms.md) , and create a step called *Pay* (or similar).
 1. Proceed to **Step settings**.
 1. Select **App Integrations**.
-    - Choose the correct template to associate with the form.
     - Enable the form toggle for digital payments.
     - Select the currency type field on the table used to charge the amount that you wish to collect from the site user.